Sanderson High School (North Carolina)

-Jesse O. Sanderson High School, more commonly called Sanderson High School (SHS), is a co-educational 9–12 public high school located in Raleigh, North Carolina, United States in the Wake County Public School System.
+Jesse O. Sanderson High School (commonly known as Sanderson High School), is a co-educational 9–12 public high school located in Raleigh, North Carolina, United States in the Wake County Public School System.
 The school was founded in 1968.
 It is named after a former superintendent of Raleigh public schools, Jesse O. Sanderson.
 Sanderson runs on a 2x4 block schedule; it was one of the first schools in the area to do so.
 It is known for its performing arts, athletic, and community outreach programs.

 Clubs

 Sanderson's student government has received recognition for their participation in the Sanderson community.
 It is one of the only four high schools in the state and 131 in the country to earn the National Association of Student Councils Gold Council of Excellence in 2010.